 BLUPF90 sets up equations in memory.
-It can support a few million equations with a simple model but many fewer equations with complicated models (multiple traits, maternal effects, random regression, etc).
+It can support a few million equations with a simple model to much smaller with complicated models (multiple traits, maternal effects, random regression, etc).
 BLUPF90 uses three solvers, chosen with options.
-Preconditioned conjugate gradient (PCG) is the default solver and is usually the fastest one.
-Successive over-relaxation (SOR) require less memory but usually converges slower.
+PCG is the default solver and is usually the fastest one.
+SOR require less memory but usually converges slower.
 Sparse Cholesky (FSPAK) is usually the most accurate method but uses the most memory.
 The following options are available: